 People told us the manager and staff were very good and that they could speak with them at any time.
 Relatives told us that the manager and staff were very approachable and always kept them informed.
-One relative said "The staff and manager are really good, they are always available to speak to and approachable" One person told us "The manager is hands on, always chats to us every day."
+One relative said "The staff and manager are really good, they always keep me updated on things and if [my relative] goes in to hospital the staff always visit and make sure they have everything they need" One person told us "The manager is good I think, she organises things and makes sure staff are good to us."

 Communication between people, families and staff was encouraged in an open way.
 Relatives told us that the staff worked well with people and there was good open communication with staff and management.
-The deputy manager told us they had an open management style and wanted to involve people, relatives and staff in the day to day running of the home as much as possible.
-Staff said the manager was very approachable and proactive, one staff member said "you couldn't ask for a better manager, they are very approachable and is adamant that people should feel this is their home."
+The registered manager told us they had an open management style and wanted to involve people, relatives and staff in the day to day running of the home as much as possible.
+Staff said the manager was very approachable and proactive, one staff member said "Firm but fair and wants the residents to have as much choice as possible

 People had their say about their experience of using the service.
 There were systems in place to audit the quality of care provided, such as regular surveys.
 People using the service and their relatives had regularly received questionnaires asking them to comment on the quality of the service they received.
-In a residents meeting people had requested a games console to play and we saw this had been purchased.
 We also saw that letters and cards had been received from relatives that complimented the standard of care that had been provided.
+The home had a recent visit from 'Northamptonshire Quality Checkers' who are people with a learning disability supported by advocates and visit homes where people with learning disability live and find out what it is like for people living there.
+The quality checker reported there were no recommendations because "When I went in to the home it felt homely and the staff were very nice."

 During the inspection we observed that the staff team worked well together and had the resident's needs as their focus.
 All the staff said that they worked as a team and they enjoyed supporting people.
 Staff confirmed they received regular support from the manager.
-One staff member said "The manager is hands on all of the time, always supporting the staff and is actively involved with the residents" Staff meetings took place and minutes of these meetings were kept.
+One staff member said "The manager is very approachable, she gives us feedback and lets us know if we need to improve things" Staff meetings took place and minutes of these meetings were kept.
 Staff said the meetings enabled them to discuss issues openly and was also used as an information sharing session with the manager and the rest of the staff team.
 The registered manager regularly worked alongside staff so were able to observe their practice and monitor their attitudes, values and behaviour.